hexre/curriculum/advanced_html_css/accessibility/accessibility_auditing.md

 ### Accessibility DevTools

 Using your browser's DevTools is beyond useful for several things, from checking the styles applied to a page to debugging code, but you already know that!
-Here's something you may not know: you can even use the DevTools to look at various accessibility features as well, which can be great as a sort of "quick audit".
+Here's something you may not know, you can even use the DevTools to look at various accessibility features as well, which can be great as a sort of "quick audit".
 You can check contrast ratios (as we mentioned in a previous lesson), view various accessibility properties, and view the accessibility tree, to name a few features.

 ### Accessibility Auditing